This poem is dedicated to, and written in remembrance of, the unknown

 as a result of Covid-19.
 Rest in peace.

 They both left home early and haven’t been back

 The same’s true of Trudy, and Melvin, and Jack.

-her kids since she came out as trans
+not seen her kids since she came out as trans

 Bill’s son avoids him whenever he can